 Yes, certificate programs are a good start if you want a career in Horticulture.
 For the hobby gardener or the professional, they provide a plethora of valuable information.
 Although fully online programs are few and far between, they do exist; however, most have an on-campus requirement.
 Occasionally, you will find nurseries in your area that will allow you to complete your lab work with them.

 The field of horticulture includes a wide array of specializations.
-You can easily choose a concentration that interests you the most, such as plants and flowers, landscaping, medicinal plants, trees, or fruits and veggies!
+You can easily choose a concentration that interests you the most, such as plants and flowers, landscaping, medicinal plants, trees, or fruits and veggies.
+Other fields include arboriculture, turf management, plant propagation, spices and plantation crops, to name a few!

 Best Online Trade Schools for Horticulture Programs